rajat85/fresh_tomatoes/README.md

 Note: I am consuming the data for this application from the REST service which I have implemented.
-	  Also, I made the REST URL public as its a prototype application.
+	  Also, I made the REST URLs public as its a prototype application.

 Please do let me know incase you face any difficulties to run this application.